ravenbeakx/Dance-Cube-Layout-Keyboard-for-Malody/README.md

 ## Required Materials

-Red Dragon Alien Key Cap and Switches or Kailh Big Switch, or normal switches and keycaps based on what version you want to build.
+Cherry switches of your choice, or Kailh Choc switches(based on what version you want to build)

 Custom PCBs

 Find em on AliExpress or smth.

-Custom casing is optional.
+Custom plexiglass casing is optional.